-Some years ago I lived in a Victorian “street-front” house in Cape Town, South Africa.
+Some years ago, I lived in a Victorian street-front house in Cape Town, South Africa.
 These terraced houses have a small, paved front area, about a metre wide and four metres long, between the front door and the street.
 Where I lived, the street was a major walkway for vagrants on their way to shelter under a nearby fly-over.

 Barely a day went by but someone knocked on the door asking for food.
 One very cold winter, the knocks became so frequent that I kept a stack of “vagrant bags” next to the front door.
-Each contained the fixings for a thick soup/stew and clearly labelled “2” or “4”, according to how many people could have a decent meal from each bag.
+Each contained the fixings for a thick soup/stew and was clearly labelled “2” or “4”, according to how many people could have a decent meal from each bag.

 The system worked like clockwork until one evening when I opened the door to an atypical vagrant — a young Rastafarian who didn’t have the weathered face and calloused hands of someone who’s been on the streets for years.
-He apologised for disturbing me and seemed embarrassed to ask for food — also very unusual!
+He apologized for disturbing me and seemed embarrassed to ask for food — also very unusual!

 As I automatically reached for a “2” bag, it occurred to me to ask him if he had cooking facilities.
-Our regular vagrants are as organised as cross-arctic explorers, but he just looked so young and inexperienced.
+Our regular vagrants are as organized as cross-arctic explorers, but he just looked so young and inexperienced.
 “No,” he replied.